 Taking good care of your mouth and teeth throughout your whole life can help prevent problems as you get older.
 Taking care of your teeth means brushing and flossing every day and seeing the dentist regularly.

 The first set of teeth is already almost completely formed at birth.
 At first these teeth are "hiding" under the gums.
-These teeth are important, because after they come in, they let your baby chew food, make a nice smile and talk well.
+These teeth are important, because after they come in, they let your baby chew food and talk well.
 You baby's first set of teeth also holds the space where permanent teeth will eventually be.
 They help permanent teeth grow in straight.

 You can care for your baby's teeth by following these suggestions: